How regularly you should change your air filters can depend on the following:

 - Air pollution levels and construction around the house

 For basic 1"–3" air filters, manufacturers usually tell you to install new ones every 30–60 days.
-If you have from light to moderate allergies, you could install a better air filter or replace them even more regularly.
+If you deal with from light to moderate allergies, you could get a better air filter or get new ones even more regularly.

-Or, if you live a more remote spot or less occupied residence (like a vacation home) and there are a reduced number of cars around, annually could be regular enough.
+Or, if you live a more remote location or less occupied residence (like a vacation home) and there are a reduced number of cars around, annually could be frequent enough.

-Here are averages that could help you know how regularly you should get a new air filter at your house:
+Here are averages that could help you know how frequently you should replace the air filter at your house:

-- Average suburban residence without pets: every 90 days
+- Average suburban house without pets: every 90 days

 - One dog or cat: every 60 days